I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 Obviously my two years in Greece has changed me in my fellow countrymen’s eyes more than I thought.

 Now feeling safe in the knowledge I’m from England, he falls into the broadest East Riding dialect of Olde English.
-And I can follow little of what he says.
+And I can follow very little of what he says.

 “Well you don’t want to be mickling or muckling around here.
 What you want to do is head down yonder…”